newsreader/DiscourseModule/README.md

 This module is developed for the NewsReade project[1] and splits a LexisNexis XML file into headers and body text.
 It writes the output to KAF [2].
 The LexisNexis data is structured using the NITF News Industry Text Format[3]

+The script can be invoked as: "perl DiscourseModule.pl FILE" where "FILE" is an XML file using the NITF format.

 [1] http://www.newsreader-project.eu